 Provenance: Lou Pellegrini Collection

 Our early side-embossed ‘G’ and ‘E’ mustard bottle is not identified as we can find no specific information or examples previously found and documented.
-The challenge with looking at the separated ‘G E’ initials embossed in the bottle oval “windows,” is that they could also be transposed and read as ‘E G’ too.
+The challenge when looking at the separated “G E” initials embossed within the bottle oval “windows,” is that they could also be transposed and read as “E G” too.
 For instance, was the proprietor Grant Edwards or was it Edward Grant?

 One prominent west coast digger says that he dug two examples of these mustards in San Francisco, and one in Stockton, California.
 All three were open tube pontil base jars.
 One example was a very deep teal glass and the other two were very light aquamarine glass.
-In all likelihood, these bottles were Eastern made.
-It is doubtful that it was imported.
+In all likelihood, these bottles were Midwestern or Eastern made in St. Louis or Philadelphia.
+It is doubtful that it was imported from England or France.

 Mustard was a culinary requirement during the 19th century to spice up otherwise bland dishes and to cover up the off-flavors of foods in the age before refrigeration and other effective food preservation techniques.
 Mustard was also thought to be a cure for ailments ranging from congestion to hysteria, snakebite to bubonic plague.

 The first mustard bottles were vials imported from England and the term mustard bottle first started being used in colonial advertising around 1758.
 This replaced shipping mustard in casks which was more expensive and cumbersome.

 In 1825, Paul Louit established a small company in Bordeaux, France to market food products, which through the efforts of his descendants would become the mustard and chocolate manufacturer Louit Frères & Co.
 They would become the largest industry in southern France shipping their mustard globally.
 The advertisement below shows a ringed Moutarde Diaphane barrel jar that is similar to our museum example.
 You can see that the paper label carried all the pertinent information.